rill-js/mongoose/README.md

 # Removing documents

-You can use `DELETE/:id` to permenatly remove a document.
+You can use `DELETE/:id` to permanently remove a document.

 ```js
 // Remove an existing user.